baihongguo/hlmm/docs/tutorial.rst

     ``ks.test(results$dispersion_t[-1]^2,'pchisq',1)``

 The p-value should not be significant.
-This is contrast to the log-linear variance effect p-value, which should be significant due to the general mean-variance relation.
+This is in contrast to the log-linear variance effect p-value, which should be significant due to the general mean-variance relation.

 We have shown how to infer additive, log-linear variance, and dispersion effects using HLMs (:class:`hetlm.model`).
 We now show how to do the same while taking advantage of the favourable properties of linear mixed models for genetic association testing.